prestonvdp/MCB185/Lesson04/00README.md

 For programming practice, try writing the following programs.
 The instructions are inside each file.

+Copy these to your `learning_python` directory and also the data files.
+Don't program in the `MCB185` directory !

 1. `rand_seq.py`
 2. `birthday.py`
 3. `xcoverage.py`